idescat/visual/readme.md

 Array.
 On [direct mode](#direct-mode), it is the *[width, height]* in pixels of the visualization container.

 #### callback
 Function.
 This function will be called after the chart has been drawn.
+The *this* keyword would point to the chart's id.

 ### *bar* properties